Puru-6212/GrooZo/Privacy-Policy.md

 ## Your Rights

 You have the right to access, correct, or delete your personal information at any time.
-If you have any questions regarding your data, please contact us at [grozo.24.sup@gmail.com](mailto:grozo.24.sup@gmail.com).
+If you have any questions regarding your data, please contact us at [support@groozo.in](mailto:support@groozo.in).

 ## Cookies

-Currently, Grozo does not use cookies to track your activity on the app.
+Currently, GrooZo does not use cookies to track your activity on the app.

 ## Changes to This Privacy Policy